Install from GitHub

 Descriptive describe(), frequency(), crosstab(), codebook() Summaries, distributions, and data dictionaries

-T-Tests t_test() Mean comparisons (independent, paired, one-sample)
+T-Tests t_test() Mean comparisons (independent and one-sample)

 ANOVA oneway_anova(), factorial_anova(), ancova() One-way, multi-factor ANOVA, and ANCOVA with Type III SS